Instance Performance Monitoring in AWS

 .

 While maximum was requested for the statistic in the example above, I suspect minimum may provide a better data insight.
-One must experiment with the various parameters in order to get the best combination.
+You may experiment with various parameters in order to get the best combination.

-Please note that data points are not in any way sorted.
-One must import the json document into some program to do the analysis.
+Please note that data points being returned are not in any way sorted.
+You may want to import the json document into some program to go on with the analysis.

-3. Determine the metrics that are supported for the volume:
+3. Determine what metrics are supported for each volume:

 $ aws cloudwatch list-metrics --namespace AWS/EBS --dimensions Name=VolumeId,Value=vol-abcd1234